 What is the Corruption Perceptions Index?

-The TI Corruption Perceptions Index (CPI) this year ranks 90 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
-It is a composite index, drawing on 16 different polls and surveys from 8 independent institutions carried out among business people, the general public and country analysts.
+The TI Corruption Perceptions Index (CPI) this year ranks 91 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
+It is a composite index, drawing on 14 different polls and surveys from seven independent institutions carried out among business people and country analysts, including surveys of residents, both local and expatriate.

 For the purpose of the TI indices, how is corruption defined?

 TI focuses on corruption in the public sector and defines corruption as the abuse of public office for private gain.
-The surveys used in compiling the CPI tend to ask questions in line with the misuse of public power for private benefits, with a focus, for example, on the bribing of public officials or giving and taking of kickbacks in public procurement.
+The surveys used in compiling the CPI tend to ask questions in line with the misuse of public power for private benefits, with a focus, for example, on bribe-taking by public officials in public procurement.

 What role is played by exporters in international criminal transactions?

-In 1999, TI published an additional index, which ranked exporting countries according to their propensity to offer bribes.
-This Bribe Payers Index (BPI) is available online (PDF-document).
-The BPI complements the CPI and underlines the point that corruption in international business transactions involves both those who take and those who give Looking only at those who take, as is suggested by the CPI, provides an incomplete picture and a new BPI is planned for next year.
+In 1999, TI published an additional index that ranked exporting countries according to their propensity to offer bribes.
+This Bribe Payers Index (BPI) is on the internet .
+The BPI complements the CPI and underlines the point that corruption in international business transactions involves both those who take and those who give.
+Looking only at those who take, the CPI provides an incomplete picture.
+A new BPI is planned in early 2002.

 Is it right to conclude that the country with the lowest score is the world's most corrupt country?